• MyVWCC

 Results:

-Conclusion: In 2022, 100.0% of graduates rated their satisfaction with their professional readiness education as 3.00 or better; this meets the threshold of acceptability.
-With an average score of 4.43, this also meets the goal.
+Conclusion: In 2024, 98.4% of SDV students rated their satisfaction with their professional readiness education as 3.00 or better; this meets the threshold of acceptability.
+With an average score of 3.47, this also meets the goal.

-Goal: 75% of respondents will rate their satisfaction with their professional readiness education as a 4.00 or better.
-The maximum score is 5.00.
+Goal: Graduates will have an average satisfaction score with their professional readiness education of 3.00 or better.
+The maximum score is 4.00.

 Threshold of Acceptability: 85% of respondents would rate their satisfaction with their professional readiness education as a 3.00 or better.